9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 • Consider taking an ownership mindset.
 Look for the opportunities and choices you can make to improve your present and future.

 • Remember and reflect on the system you are in!
-If you view success as getting all the work done in an environment that has never ending work, you are bound to get stressed and feel terrible about yourself.
-Take a step back and think of how you can protect yourself, improve the system, and/or find another system that fits your needs.
+If you view success as putting in long work hours in an environment that has never ending work, you are bound to get stressed, have low energy levels and feel terrible about yourself.
+Take a step back and think of how you can protect your physical health in the current situation, improve your daily routine, and/or find another system that fits your needs and mental state.

 2. Create action items for systemic changes

-Action items that fit your schedule and demands can help make lasting systemic changes in your daily life.
-Here are some everyday ways to effect change in your work life, preventing further burnout:
+Action items that fit your schedule and demands can help make lasting systemic changes in your daily personal and work life.
+Here are some everyday ways to effect change in your professional life, to create support systems and prevent further burnout:

 • Stress reduction list: Make a list of some of the things that stress you out, as well as a list of things that re-energize you.
-Jot down a couple of actions to reduce your stress every few days or every week.
-If creating this list is stressful in itself, I recommend setting boundaries on the task (5-10 minutes), and remembering that burnout recovery is a process.
+Jot down a couple of actions to reduce your stress every few days or every week, like having a regular sleep schedule, making a healthy meal and getting regular exercise.
+If creating this list is stressful in itself, I recommend setting boundaries on the task (5-10 minutes), and remembering that burnout recovery time is not set, it is a process.

 • Make meaning: Give yourself time to reflect and reconnect with your values, goals, and priorities.
-You might be in this demanding job because you want to help people, you might also be working hard to provide financial security for your family.
+You might be experiencing a job burnout because you want to help people, you might also have a heavy workload because you're working hard to provide financial security for your family.
 When we remember and connect with why we’re doing something that is difficult, it makes it easier to do the task.
 If you notice that your values or goals are shifting, that’s okay – you can come up with a plan to help you address this shift proactively.
-A gratitude journal is a great way to do this.
+A gratitude journal is a the first step to do this.

 Download Your Free 9 Ways To Recover From Burnout: Moving Forward When You're Exhausted Guide